kmarkley/Indigo-Group-Change-Listener/README.md

     Type: Group Change Listener Event
     Event: Listener Group
 2. Select zero or more Devices to monitor.
-3. Optionally list device states to ignore.
+3. Optionally filter device states:
-    (Some devices report superfluous state changes e.g. a timestamp of last communication.)
+    a.
+Filter Logic:
+    Ignore All: to ignore superfluous state changes.
+    Require One: to only consider changes from subset of states.
+    b.
+State Filter: a space-separated list if state ID's.
 3. Select zero or more Variables to monitor.
 4. Optionally check the box and provide a variable to record the most recent triggering device/variable.
 5. Configure the rest of the trigger as usual.